laurenthebertdufresne/laurenthebertdufresne.github.io/_includes/peer-reviewed.md

+*   A review and agenda for integrated disease models including social and behavioral factors
+    J. Bedson, L. A. Skrip, et al., **L. Hébert-Dufresne**, and B. M. Althouse
+    Nature Human Behaviour (in press)

+*   Flowers as dirty doorknobs: Demonstration of a virus transmission mechanism between Apis mellifera and Bombus impatiens
+    P. Burnham, S. Alger, B. Case, H. Boncristiani, **L. Hébert-Dufresne** and A. Brody
+    J. Appl.
+Ecol. (in press)

 *   Which contributions count?
 Analysis of attribution in open source
     J.-G. Young, A. Casari, K. McLaughlin, M.Z.
 Trujillo, **L. Hébert-Dufresne** and J.P.
 Bagrow
     2021 Mining Software Repositories Conference (in press)